-The Department of Environmental and Forest Biology (EFB) offers seven undergraduate majors.
-Environmental biology is the broadest major and the degree program to which most students apply.
-The other six majors are specialized and are recommended only for students with strongly focused educational goals.
-They are aquatic and fisheries science, biotechnology, conservation biology, environmental education and interpretation, forest health, and wildlife science.
-For the first year or two the requirements of these programs are similar to those of environmental biology and internal transfer among them is simple.
+EB offers six undergraduate majors.
+Environmental Biology is the broadest major and the degree program to which most students apply.
+The other six are specialized and are recommended for students with more focused educational goals.
+They are Aquatic and Fisheries Science, Biotechnology, eConservation Biology, Forest Health, and Wildlife Science.
+For the first year or two the requirements of these programs are similar to those of Environmental Biology and internal transfer among them is straightforward.

 Field Study and Training

-A hallmark of the EFB curriculum is its emphasis on field study and training.
-All majors offered by the Department of Environmental and Forest Biology are intended to be hands-on programs that emphasize laboratory and field experience in addition to classroom studies.
+A hallmark of the EB curriculum is its emphasis on field study and training.
+All majors offered by the Department of Environmental Biology are hands-on programs that emphasize laboratory and field experience in addition to classroom studies.
 To this end, every student in each major except Biotechnology is required to complete at least six credit-hours of approved field-based instruction in biology.
-Three of these six credits are associated with a required core course, EFB 202 (Ecological Monitoring and Biodiversity Assessment), which is offered twice each summer at the Cranberry Lake Biological Station (CLBS) in the Adirondack Mountains.
+Three of these six credits are associated with a required core course, EFB 202 (Ecological Monitoring and Biodiversity Assessment), which is offered each summer at the Cranberry Lake Biological Station (CLBS) in the Adirondack Mountains.
 We recommend students enroll in EFB 202 during the summer between freshman and sophomore years, or as early as possible if you are a transfer student.

-The remaining credit hours of Field Experience are elective, and can be obtained in one of the following ways.
-The following lists identify recent course offerings that satisfy the EFB field elective requirement.
+The remaining three credit hours of Field Experience are elective and can be satisfied in multiple ways.
+The following lists identify recent course offerings that satisfy the EB field elective requirement.
 Be aware that some of these courses may not be offered every year.

 - Field Ethnobotany (EFB337)